 Investment Recommendations by Priority

-Best Overall Value: Mason With median homes at $270,180, top-tier schools, 100% fiber internet coverage, and unique topaz tourism, Mason offers an unbeatable combination of affordability and amenities.
+Best Overall Value: Mason With affordable median home prices, top-tier schools, complete fiber internet coverage, and unique topaz tourism, Mason offers an unbeatable combination of affordability and amenities.

-Lowest Ongoing Costs: Leakey Real County's $1,045 median annual property tax provides maximum savings for budget-conscious buyers, plus stunning natural beauty and recreational opportunities.
+Lowest Ongoing Costs: Leakey Real County's extremely low property taxes provide maximum savings for budget-conscious buyers, plus stunning natural beauty and recreational opportunities.

-Best Growth Potential: Llano Highland Lakes location, 119% decade appreciation, and proximity to Austin position Llano for continued gains while maintaining Hill Country character.
+Best Growth Potential: Llano Highland Lakes location, strong historical appreciation, and proximity to Austin position Llano for continued gains while maintaining Hill Country character.

-Most Authentic Experience: Bandera The official "Cowboy Capital" designation, 11 dude ranches, and tourism infrastructure create unique investment opportunities with genuine Western culture.
+Most Authentic Experience: Bandera The official "Cowboy Capital" designation, numerous dude ranches, and tourism infrastructure create unique investment opportunities with genuine Western culture.

-Hidden Gem Value: Medina Lowest Bandera County taxes at $878 annually plus agricultural heritage offer exceptional long-term value for patient investors seeking rural authenticity.
+Hidden Gem Value: Medina Extremely low property taxes plus agricultural heritage offer exceptional long-term value for patient investors seeking rural authenticity.

 Making Your Decision